 All platforms have parental controls that can be activated to manage things like in-game purchases, the types of games your kids can play by age rating, with whom they can play online, amount of screen time, and more.
 Some parental controls even let you set spending allowances or allot a certain amount of video game time for every day of the week.
 Another step some parents take is to not allow their kids to use a headset and set the audio to play through the TV or monitor so they can hear what everyone is saying.
 Of course, you can also just turn off the chat entirely, but that may diminish the fun.

-Mobile devices can be a little more complicated since your kids have access to them all the time, but both iOS and Android devices offer effective tools like Apple’s Guided Access and Google’s Family Link that offer similar controls.
+Mobile devices can be a little more complicated since your kids have access to them all the time, but both iOS and Android devices offer effective tools like Apple’s Screen Time and Google’s Family Link that offer similar controls.

 More than 125 million people across the world play Fortnite, according to its developer Epic Games, and the player base continues to grow with every new season.
 Many parents may wonder how a game can gain such broad popularity, but Fortnite’s strategic depth makes it compelling, and its exuberant schoolyard simplicity makes it easy to pick up and enjoy, regardless of a player’s skill level.